iBotPeaches/Apktool/INTERNAL.md

 to the version of Apktool that iteration is intended for.

 This repo has a variety of changes applied.
-These changes range from disabling optimizations to lessening the rules that aapt regularly has.
+These changes range from disabling optimizations to lessening the rules that aapt2 regularly has.
 We do this because apktool's job is to not fix apks, but rather keep them as close to the original as they were.

 ### First we need the AOSP source